girlbossceo/conduwuit/DIFFERENCES.md

 - Configurable RocksDB logging (`LOG` files) with proper defaults (rotate, max size, verbosity, etc) to stop LOG files from accumulating so much
 - Federated presence support and configurable local presence (via upstream MR)
 - Concurrency support for key fetching for faster remote room joins and room joins that will error less frequently (via upstream MR)
-- Experimental room version 11 support (via upstream MR)
+- Room version 11 support (via upstream MR)
-- Enabled all non-officially-supported room versions as experimental so we can at least attempt to join them
-- Configurable guest registration including forbidding guest registrations if no admin user is created yet, respects allow registration setting, and an optional override setting with a default of no guest registrations allowed.
+- Config option to allow guest registrations
 - Explicit startup error/warning if your configuration allows open registration without a token or such like Synapse
-- Improved RocksDB defaults to use new features that help with performance significantly, uses settings tailored to SSDs, and a conduwuit setting to tell RocksDB to use settings that are tailored to HDDs or slow spinning rust storage.
+- Improved RocksDB defaults to use new features that help with performance significantly, uses settings tailored to SSDs, various ways to tweak RocksDB, and a conduwuit setting to tell RocksDB to use settings that are tailored to HDDs or slow spinning rust storage.
 - Updated Ruma to latest commit where possible, and add some unstable MSCs (some still require an implementation though)
 - Revamped admin room infrastructure and commands (via upstream MR)
 - Admin room commands to delete room aliases and unpublish rooms from our room directory (via upstream MR)